Stages of Risk Management for Actuaries by Swati Jindal

 • RISK FINANCING

-This involves allocating sufficient funds that can cover the cost of transferring the risk and financial impact if risk event occur.
+This involves allocating sufficient funds that can cover the cost of transferring the risk and financial impact if a risk event occurs.

 We would accept the risk only if we have sufficient capital to finance the cost of risk, Otherwise, we would avoid taking that risk.
-In terms of insurance company, not selling more policies
+In terms of insurance companies, not selling more policies

 RISK MONITORING